 By Mary H

 Why not homemade favors.
 Perhaps cookies, homemade trail mix, decorative pens with duct tape flowers on them (uses the colored duct tape and cheap ink pens) Any small craft you can do, even home printed family photo sheets would be wonderful, and definitely unique and personal, no one would for get it was from you and, everyone would appreciate the time and energy you put into making the favors.

 If there are out-of-town visitors who may be needing discounts on hotels or restaurants why not throw in some coupons?
 Also you could find some Dollar Tree books or toys.
 A family photograph is fun too, if you have old photos you could have several in each bag using them for a contest, such as getting signatures from each person in the photo, first person to get them all wins a prize!
-Or the first person to guess the identity of each wins.
-If you're gardeners put in a coupon for a free plant from your garden.

 We are planning a two day family reunion to be held in Sioux Falls, South Dakota in the summer of 2013.
 We would like to meet inside on either a Saturday or Sunday.
 (The other day, we'll meet in a park.)
 As a very rough estimate, we're expecting 75 people.
 We've checked meeting and party rooms at hotels and have found them to be fairly expensive.
 Do you have suggestions for inexpensive places to meet?
 The more specific, the better!